 - Available features

-Once you know what you’re looking for, start checking dealers’ inventories and online car buying sites to find the right car.
+Once you have an idea of what you’re looking for, start by checking dealers’ inventories and online car buying sites, like Carvana, Vroom or CarMax, to find the right car.

-If you’re buying a new car to replace your old vehicle, look into either selling or trading in your existing ride:
+If you’re buying a new car, you probably want to either sell or trade in your existing ride:

 - Trading in a car at your dealership is much simpler, but you might be stuck accepting whatever trade-in value your dealer offers.

 Whichever you choose, research your current car’s value online to find out what it’s worth before you exchange it.
-If you trade in your vehicle, bring these items with you to the dealership:
+If you trade in your vehicle, bring your driver’s license, car registration, proof of insurance and keys.
+If you financed your old car, be sure to bring information on your previous car loan, too.

-This step is a way to dispose of your old vehicle, but it’s also an important step in funding your new car purchase.
-Don’t rush the process or accept less for your current vehicle than you think it’s worth.
+However you get rid of your old vehicle, try not to rush the process or accept less for your current vehicle than you think it’s worth.

 Once you close the deal with a new car, you still need to make sure it’s registered with the DMV and insured.
 However, these processes differ by location and insurance provider, so look into your specifics to make sure you’re roadworthy.